jye48/url-shortener/README.md

   the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 For criteria not explicitly listed in the guide, I used my best judgement to style to code to make it as readable as I could, ex: adding empty lines to separate code blocks into logical units of work.
-- This project also uses code suggestions from [SonarLint](https://www.sonarlint.org/).
+- This project also used code suggestions from [SonarLint](https://www.sonarlint.org/).

 ## Major Dependencies Used in This Project